All Gallatin graduate students* are required to take the following core courses:

 Students learn about the structure and content of the thesis proposal as they:

 Multiple sections of this course are offered every Spring.
+This course is offered only in the Spring term.
 The course combines classroom instruction with special events (e.g., guest lectures, library visits, human subjects research instruction).
 The class also takes advantage of student research affinity groups formed before and during the students’ enrollment.
-For more information on the proposal itself, please consult this page, which details the three kinds of thesis propsosals.
+For more information on the proposal itself, please consult this page, which details the three kinds of thesis proposals.

 To fulfill the thesis proposal requirement, students must receive a grade of "P" from their instructor and submit an adviser approved draft of the thesis proposal to the program via Thesis Proposal Submission form.
 Students who complete Thesis Proposal Seminar in the spring term are required to submit the thesis proposal to Gallatin by June 15.